+10.58 Sources of smell, fumes and steam may include launderettes, dry cleaners, restaurants, take-aways and other commercial or school kitchens, paint spraying/vehicle repair shops, waste storage and disposal sites, etc.

+Commercial kitchens:

-- 5.57 Sources of smell, fumes and steam may include launderettes, dry cleaners, restaurants, take-aways and other commercial or school kitchens, paint spraying/ vehicle repair shops, waste storage and disposal sites, etc. - Commercial kitchens: - 5.58 To prevent adverse effects on the local amenity from cooking smells, applications for cooked-food outlets such as food factories, hotel and school kitchens, restaurants, take-aways, etc. should be submitted together with details of an odour control system including extract ducting, in accordance with the DEFRA 'Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems' 2005, or successive legislation, policy, standard or guidance.
+10.59 To prevent adverse effects on the local amenity from cooking smells, applications for cooked-food outlets such as food factories, hotel and school kitchens, restaurants, take-aways, etc. should be submitted together with details of an odour control system including extract ducting, in accordance with the DEFRA 'Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems' 2005, or successive legislation, policy, standard or guidance.

-- Paint spraying, powder coating, vehicle repair shops, dry cleaners etc. - 5.59 All paint spraying and powder coating operations should be enclosed in a proprietary booth.
-Details will be required for approval by the Council of the installation, operation, and maintenance of suitable arrestment/filtration plant, containment and/or an effective extract system serving spray booths, work shops, dry cleaner's, launderettes etc. - 5.60 Vehicle spraying facilities and other substantial uses of paint may require a permit under the Environmental Permitting (England and Wales) Regulations 2010 from the Council's Environmental Quality team.
+• Paint spraying, powder coating, vehicle repair shops, dry cleaners etc.

+10.60 All paint spraying and powder coating operations should be enclosed in a proprietary booth.
+Details will be required for approval by the Council of the installation, operation, and maintenance of suitable arrestment/filtration plant, containment and/or an effective extract system serving spray booths, work shops, dry cleaner's, launderettes etc.

+10.61 Vehicle spraying facilities and other substantial uses of paint may require a permit under the Environmental Permitting (England and Wales) Regulations 2010 from the Council's Environmental Quality team.
 Contact environmentalquality@lbhf.gov.uk, tel.
 020 8753 3454.

-Waste storage/ disposal/ transfer sites are generally licensed by the Environment Agency, in consultation with the Local Authority, Water Authorities and Health & Safety Executive.
-Where the Local Planning Authority is consulted on an application for a waste site, requirements may be made for operations to be enclosed or to otherwise contain noise, dust and smell emissions Contact www.environment-agency.gov.uk, tel 08708 506 506 and environmentalprotection@lbhf.gov.uk, tel.
-020 8753 3376.
+- Waste storage/ disposal/ transfer sites are generally licensed by the Environment Agency, in consultation with the Local Authority, Water Authorities and Health & Safety Executive.
+Where the Local Planning Authority is consulted on an application for a waste site, requirements may be made for operations to be enclosed or to otherwise contain noise, dust and smell emissions - For further information, please contact www.environment-agency.gov.uk, tel 08708 506 506 and environment-agency.gov.uk, tel 08708 506 506 and environmentalprotection@lbhf.gov.uk, tel 020 8753 3376.